-Subsequent to the reporting date, the Coronavirus ("COVID-19") outbreak was declared a pandemic by the World Health Organization and has had a significant global financial and economic impact.
-For the reporting date of December 31, 2019, the COVID-19 is considered by management as a non-adjusting event.
+The Coronavirus ("COVID-19") outbreak was declared a pandemic by the World Health Organization and has had a significant global financial and economic impact.
+For the reporting date of December 31, 2020, the COVID-19 is considered by management as a non-adjusting event.
 Consequently, there is no impact on the recognition and measurement of assets and liabilities.